Andy Cohen Couldn't Donate Plasma Due to Discriminatory FDA Rules

 After recovering from COVID-19, Cohen decided to look for ways to help other people battling the coronavirus.

-Cohen then noted how "the virus is ravaging our planet" and how the FDA is saying "there is an urgent need for plasma from survivors."
+Cohen then noted how the coronavirus is "ravaging our planet" and how the FDA is saying "there is an urgent need for plasma from survivors."

 "All donated blood is screened for HIV and a rapid HIV test can be done in 20 minutes or less," he continued.
 "So, why the three-month rule?
 Why are members from my community being excluded from helping out when so many people are sick and dying?
 Maybe because we're valuing stigma over science?
 I don't know.
 My blood could save a life but instead it's over here boiling."